bradley-p-usu/myGit/README.md

 # sample git
-This is my first git experience
+This is a git repo